w7mot/EZOpenGD77CPS/README.md

 # OpenGD77CPS
-CPS for the OpenGD77 and OpenDM1801 firmware based on the Radioddity CPS Comminity Edition (which was originally based on the official Radioddity CPS).
+CPS for the OpenGD77, OpenGD77S, OpenDM1801, and OpenRD5R firmwares based on the Radioddity CPS Community Edition (which was originally based on the official Radioddity CPS).